albar965/albar965.github.io/littlenavmap-faq.md

 A new security feature in macOS forbids the execution of unsigned libraries or apps.

-See [User Manual - Installation - macOS](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/INSTALLATION.html#macos) for information how to remove the flag.
+See [Little Navmap User Manual -  Installation - macOS](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/INSTALLATION.html#macos) for information how to remove the flag.

 Alternatively, you can download the tool [Mac OS - CleanUp Quarantine Flags](https://forums.x-plane.org/index.php?/files/file/79828-mac-os-cleanup-quarantine-flags/) from x-plane.org, place this in the X-Plane base folder and run it to clean up the flags on all plugins at once.